Boisdale & The Spectator Beaujolais Nouveau Lunch 2026 Thu 19 Nov 2026 at 12:00 Canary Wharf

 About Beaujolais Nouveau

 The red wines of Beaujolais are 98% Gamay.
 The Gamay grape was first recorded in the village of Gamay near Beaune in the 14th century and thought then to be related to Pinot Noir.
 Gamay has a remarkable gift: it is delicious when young.
 Some might even argue that no red grape in the world possesses greater youthful charm.
 Fresh, fruity, vibrant and irresistibly drinkable.
-Such were it’s charms that it quickly became the favourite wine of harvest celebrations throughout Burgundy.
+Such were its charms that it quickly became the favourite wine of harvest celebrations throughout Burgundy.
 In fact, it became so popular that growers increasingly planted Gamay in place of the region's indigenous royal vine, Pinot Noir.
-This caused Philip the Bold, Duke of Burgundy, severe consternation and 1395, he issued a decree banishing the Gamay grape from Burgundy.
+This caused Philip the Bold, Duke of Burgundy, severe consternation and in 1395 he issued a decree banishing the Gamay grape from Burgundy.

 Fortunately for wine lovers, Gamay simply moved south into Beaujolais, where it found granite soils, a favourable climate and easy transport via the Saône and Rhône rivers.
 There it flourished.
 For centuries, locals celebrated each harvest with the first wine of the new vintage.
 By the 19th century, barrels were already racing to Lyon and Paris.
-Then, in the 20th century, a charming regional tradition evolved into a global phenomenon, complete with midnight launches, breakfast parties, and the famous cry: "Le Beaujolais Nouveau est arrivé!"
+Then, in the 20th century, a charming regional tradition evolved into a global phenomenon, complete with midnight launches, breakfast parties and the famous cry: "Le Beaujolais Nouveau est arrivé!"